Statistics: I was born in

 guessed at the time.
 Yet, observing that some reasoning processes

-produce consistently reliable results, while others produce only
+yield consistently reliable results, while others produce only

 high-sounding nonsense and unpredictable results, I could infer that logical